OkelloAndrewPeters/rigidityiq-gemma4/README.md

 python download_models.py
 ```

-> Downloads all-MiniLM-L6-v2 (~80MB) to `./models`.
+> Downloads `all-MiniLM-L6-v2` (~80MB) to `./models`.
 One-time only.
+> Sets `TRANSFORMERS_OFFLINE=1` and `HF_DATASETS_OFFLINE=1` for all subsequent runs —
+> no network call is possible during a clinical encounter.

-### 5. Run the app
+### 5. Run

 ```bash
 python app.py
 ```

-Open your browser at `http://localhost:7860`
+Open your browser at: http://localhost:7860

-> After setup, steps 3 and 4 are never needed again.
-The application
-> runs 100% offline from this point forward.

 ---

-## Offline Deployment (Field Use)
+## Offline Deployment: Hub-and-Spoke Model

-RigidityIQ uses a **Hub-and-Spoke deployment model**.
-Complete the setup
+RigidityIQ uses a **Hub-and-Spoke deployment model** — the same pattern used by
-steps above once at a location with internet access, then:
+global health organizations operating in low-connectivity environments.

+1. **Provision once** at a regional center or clinic with connectivity
-1. Copy the entire project folder to a USB drive
+2. **Copy the entire project** to a USB drive
-2. Transfer to the target device at the clinic or field site
-3. Run `python app.py` — no internet required, ever again
+3. **Transfer and run** at any remote site — `python app.py`, no internet required, ever again

+The entire stack — Ollama, Gemma 4 E2B, embeddings, ChromaDB, SQLite — is self-contained
-Patient data is stored locally in `rigidityiq_patients.db` and never
-leaves the device.
+and portable.
+Patient data is stored in `rigidityiq_patients.db` and never leaves the device.

+> **On Windows:** `download_models.py` passes an explicit `cache_folder="./models"` path
+> and sets `HF_HUB_DISABLE_SYMLINKS_WARNING=1` to handle Windows symlink restrictions —
+> ensuring reliable provisioning across operating systems in the field.

 ---

 ## Clinical Grounding

-Assessment criteria are based on the **MDS-UPDRS Part III Item 3.3**
-rigidity scale — the international standard for clinical Parkinson's
+Based on **MDS-UPDRS Part III Item 3.3** — the international standard for Parkinson's rigidity assessment:
-rigidity assessment:

 | Grade | Definition |
 |-------|-----------|